kas0079/jolievisualize/README.md

 # Jolievisualize

-Visualize, refactor and build [Jolie](https://www.jolie-lang.org) projects!
+Visualize and refactor [Jolie](https://www.jolie-lang.org) projects!

 The tool is primarily an extension to a [vscode plugin](https://github.com/EmilOvcina/vscode-jolievisualize) so installing this tool separately is not recommended since the refactoring capabilities are not supported without the vscode plugin.
 Visualization and building are still supported using this without the vscode plugin.